Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 # Simple FPS game in Unity
-This is a simple FPS game I developed during a university course using Unity engine.
+This is a simple FPS game I developed during a university course using Unity engine and C#.

 ## Start of the game
 - The game starts with a starting menu which waits for the user to give a value n (greater than 1 for the game to make sense).
-When the user gives a value and presses the Enter button on the main keyboard and not the numpad (Input.GetKeyDown("return")) then a terain of  n*n cubes is created.
+When the user gives a value and presses the Enter button on the main keyboard and not the numpad (Input.GetKeyDown("return")) then a terain of  N*N cubes is created.

 - Player begins with 100 points and 4 lives